anjalisilva/MPLNClust/README.md

 approximating densities.
 A variational-EM based framework is used for parameter estimation.
 This algorithm is implemented in the function
 ***mplnVariational***.

+## Model Selection and Other Details

+Four model selection criteria are offered, which include the Akaike information criterion (AIC; Akaike, 1973), the Bayesian information criterion (BIC; Schwarz, 1978), a variation of the AIC used by Bozdogan (1994) called AIC3, and the integrated completed likelihood (ICL;
+Biernacki et al., 2000).
+Slope heuristics (Djump and DDSE; Arlot et al., 2016) could be used for model selection if more than 10 models are considered.

+Starting values (argument: *initMethod*) and the number of iterations for each chain (argument: *nInitIterations*) play an important role to the successful operation of this algorithm.
+There maybe issues with singularity, in which case altering starting values or initialization method may help.

 ## Tutorials